1predator/jetson_AI/README.md

 4)Althought the frame is arranged, the motion is not arranged super correctly, so I had to set up the motion corresponding with the  command

 5)But I had some problems-I changed the command in argoithm, but the motion of jetbot don't change at all.
 I thought I have to find the problem.

+6)I tried for one and a half hours, but I couldn't solve this problem, so I should solve the problem temporarily.
+I turned the software of button, checking the motion is acting correctly according to the superficial button.
+(But I want to transform the software in-the-long-term)